Part of my postdoc at UMN focused on adapting paralog processing methods designed for genome and transcriptome data to target enrichment data.

 I found that a combination of processes might have acted simultaneously to generate high levels of gene tree discordance in Amaranthaceae s.l.
 This suggests that the backbone of Amaranthaceae s.l. might be a product of ancient and rapid lineage diversification.

 For my doctoral dissertation, I combined natural history collections with a plurality of phylogenetic methods to elucidate the reticulate evolutionary of the neotropical plant genus Lachemilla in the rose family.

-I found widespread patterns of phylogenetic discordance as a product of ancient and recent polyploidy (autopolyploidy and allopolyploidy) as well as ancient hybridization among major clades of Lachemilla.
+I found widespread patterns of phylogenetic discordance as a product of polyploidy (autopolyploidy and allopolyploidy) as well as ancient hybridization among major clades of Lachemilla.

 As an undergrad, I developed a keen interest in plant taxonomy and herbarium curation.
 My main taxonomic focus has been the genus Lachemilla, for which I have described six new species as part of a collaborative effort to a comprehensive monograph of the group.